Written By Nik Koulogeorge

 Your fraternity dedicates $140,000 in academic scholarships to 100 students

 Which of those statements is the better headline?
-Which of those statements makes sense to people who's lives don't revolve around fraternity membership?
+Which of those statements makes sense to people whose lives don't revolve around fraternity membership?
 In the second scenario, each of those students gets $1,400 to use toward books, housing, or tuition.
 Perhaps scholarships can be used as an incentive to encourage graduate or professional members to pursue continued education.

 Which of those two statements better appeals to potential members or donors - including those who've never taken part in a leadership program?
 Which better demonstrates the power of a fraternity's network to the outside world?
 Which makes colleges as beholden to fraternities as we are to them? (i.e. fewer blanket bans and tough talk)